 - What makes your program unique?

-- Please tell us of any individual stories that make this program stand out, or any additional information (First Nation students, special needs, other awards, etc.)
+- You will be asked to tell us about any individual stories that make this program stand out, or any additional information (First Nation participants, special needs, other awards, etc.)

 - A brief background of the organization and a history of programs